 Once you reach 58th street, you are at the southern end of Central Park, where the traffic and people gets much more congested, and less charming.

 How long is that “stroll’?
 From 93rd to 58th is 2 miles….not a crazy long distance, especially with so many wonderful distractions along the way!

-For a complete list of my favorite restaurants throughout NYC, my NYC Restaurant Guide is only $10, was updated in October, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
+For a complete list of my favorite restaurants throughout NYC, my NYC Restaurant Guide is only $10 and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
 Worth every penny y’all!!!!